API Integration for non-technical people: A Guide

 Most importantly, you can automate so much.
 It's the difference between manually entering data into spreadsheets and having all your tools update each other automatically in real time through API integration management.
 It is a game-changer for those who want agility.

 So, while "API integration" might sound like technical jargon, its effects are anything but abstract.
 They're in the real-time updates, the automated tasks, and the seamless user experiences we encounter daily.
-This is where API management platforms like Konnectify step in, giving you 2X the API endpoints as other iPaaS platforms for more depth.
+This is where API management platforms like Konnectify step in, giving you 2X the API endpoints as other iPaaS platforms for more depth and efficient API usage.

 And the best part?
-Understanding how API Integrations work and leveraging them in your business can unlock efficiencies and opportunities you might not have thought possible.
+Understanding how API Integrations and API platforms work and leveraging them in your business can unlock efficiencies and opportunities you might not have thought possible.
 Let’s uncover all the different parts to make you more comfortable with API Integrations.

 What are APIs?

-APIs, or Application Programming Interfaces, are like digital waiters that take requests from one software application and deliver responses from another.
+APIs are like digital waiters that take requests from one software application and deliver responses from another.
 Just like a waiter in a restaurant takes your order to the kitchen and brings back your food, APIs carry your request to a server, get the information or service you asked for, and deliver it back to you.
-This happens every time you check the weather on your app or post a photo on social media—the app uses APIs to fetch or send data.
+Another API example of this is when you check the weather on your app or post a photo on social media—the app uses APIs to fetch or send data, essentially data transfer.
 Utilizing a Web API, for example, allows these interactions to occur over the internet seamlessly.
+API stands for Application Programming Interface, by the way.

 Here’s how APIs work (Image source: G2)

-This exchange of data and commands through APIs makes our digital experiences smoother and more integrated.
-It helps eliminate the need for repetitive tasks, like entering the same information into different applications.
+This exchange of data and commands through APIs, facilitated by an API integrator, makes our digital experiences smoother and more integrated.
+It helps eliminate the need for repetitive tasks, like entering the same information into various applications.
 Instead, these apps can automatically share this data through data integration, saving time and effort.

 What is API integration?

 Let’s continue with the waiter example.
 API integration is like setting up a sophisticated network of these waiters, ensuring they can not only take orders and deliver meals but also coordinate with each other to streamline the entire dining experience.
-In technical terms, API integration involves connecting two or more applications via their APIs so they can share data and perform tasks automatically without human intervention.
+In technical terms, API integration, also known as data connections, involves connecting two or more applications via their APIs so they can share data and perform tasks automatically without human intervention.

 How does API integration work?